 The students selected to be Mayor’s Interns come from across the country and represent a diverse range of backgrounds, majors and interests.
 For instance, some recent Mayor’s Interns have attended the following colleges and universities:

 The Mayor’s Internship Program (MIP) is a ten-week unpaid internship beginning June 5, 2017 and ending August 11, 2017.
 Interns are required to commit to 25 hours per week and be available to work the duration of the internship program.
 Included in the 25 hours are departmental work, “Exploring Government” activities and participation in a group program.
 Interns must participate in all three components of MIP.

 The MIP consists of three main components:

 - Work component: Placement in a single department completing substantive work assignments (approximately 20 hours per week)

-- Mayor’s Interns are invited to participate in the “My Philly Summer” program with Campus Philly.
+- My Philly Summer: Interns are invited to participate in the “My Philly Summer” program with Campus Philly.
 This program brings together interns working across various businesses in Philadelphia over the summer for fun, interesting, and free networking events throughout the summer.

 Interns are assigned to work in one department for the duration of the internship program.
 Placements are made based on background, interests, and overall match with the host department.
 Representing a wide-range of government operations, a partial list of last year’s host departments include: